aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 .. topic:: Result

     Your infrastructure template gets generated based on your inputs.
 You can view, copy, or download it.
+Now, you can use the template to :ref:`acquire Role ARN <acquire-role-arn>`.

+.. _acquire-role-arn:

-Acquire ``Role ARN``
+Deploy the template to acquire ``Role ARN``
-''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''

 Role ARN (Amazon Resource Name) is an `identifier of the role <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html>`_ created when running the infrastructure template in your AWS account.
 Aiven uses Role ARN to `assume the role <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_ and run operations such as creating VMs for service nodes in your BYOC account.

-Use the generate template to create your Role ARN by deploying the template in your AWS account.
+Use the template generated in step :ref:`Generate an infrastructure template <generate-infra-template>` to create your Role ARN by deploying the template in your AWS account.
 How you do that depends on the type of the template.

 .. topic:: Deploying the IaC template in the AWS account